 This survival pack features a spacious top-loading main compartment, with an abundance of smaller external pockets.
 There’s MOLLE webbing at the front of the bag, which is great for all that bulky gear you need handy at all times, or even for attaching your sleeping bag (as long as it doesn’t rain).

 However, the harness length is not adjustable, so it’s going to be a gamble whether or not this backpack will fit you well.
-You can adjust the length of the padded shoulder straps, hip and sternum straps, but you can’t do anything about the position of the actual harness.
+You can adjust the length of the padded shoulder straps, hip, and sternum straps, but you can’t do anything about the position of the actual harness.
+If it does fit, it might just be the most affordable bushcraft backpack!

 Another downside is that the hip strap is just plain old webbing, which isn’t going to feel very comfortable when the pack is at full capacity.
 It would have been much better if they opted for one that features really thick padding around the waist.
 But it’s actually hard to complain, considering that the pack is under $50.